rpede/MobileProgramming24/_advanced_state/password_manager.md

 It means that the only way to instantiate `Key` is through its `_Key` sub-class which isn't accessible outside its own package.
-The only public available part of "../_bloc"`Key` is its `destroy()` method.
+The only public available part of `Key` is its `destroy()` method.
+The application should call `destroy` when the key is no longer need.
+In other words when we are closing the vault.

 The cryptography package works with `SecretBox` class.
+It is just a container for cipher-text, nonce and salt.
-Add these extensions to the file, so you can easily convert between it and our `EncryptedVault` model class.
+Add these extensions to the file, to easily convert between `SecretBox` and our `EncryptedVault` model class.

 ```dart